-Google’s search engine ranking algorithm is continually evolving as new advances in machine learning and artificial intelligence is made.
-In the recent past, Google would rank content based on keywords.
-Articles mentioning the keywords used in a search would then come up in search results.
+Google’s search engine ranking algorithm is continually evolving as new advances in machine learning, and artificial intelligence is made.
+In the recent past, Google would rank content based on keywords, and articles mentioning the keywords used in a search would then come up in search engine result pages (SERPs).

 The problem, however, is that people think differently than computers.
-For instance, many people tend to submit queries in the form of questions.
-Other people want to include extensive information in their search.
-Some searches also make no sense in a sentence.
-For these reasons, Google developed semantic technologies to recognize the topics people are ultimately searching for when they enter a query.
-As a result, semantic SEO is a concept that anyone concerned about their search rankings should understand thoroughly.
+For instance, many people tend to submit queries in the form of questions (natural language processing).
+Other people want to include extensive information in their search, and some searches also make no sense in a sentence.
+For these reasons, Google developed semantic technologies to recognize the topics people ultimately search for when they enter a query.
+As a result, semantic SEO is a concept that anyone concerned about their Google search rankings should understand thoroughly.